Arceliar/bmwrapper/README.md

 .dok's text client for the bitmessage daemon was cannibalized as well: https://github.com/Dokument/PyBitmessage-Daemon

-Client configuration: (On Thunderbird, YMMV with other clients) Use anything as a username, and something along the lines of BM-AddressGoesHere@bm.addr as your email--though everything after the @ is arbitrary and will be stripped.
+Client configuration: (On Thunderbird, YMMV with other clients) Use anything as a username/password, and something along the lines of BM-AddressGoesHere@bm.addr as your email--though everything after the @ is arbitrary and will be stripped.
 For the incoming mail server: POP, localhost, port 12344, don’t use SSL and use ‘normal password’ for authentication.
 For the outgoing mail server: SMTP, localhost, port 12345, don’t use SSL, no password for authentication.